pietro909/congenial-giggle/packages/ts-sdk/README.md

 #### Renewal: Prevent Expiration

-Renew VTXOs before they expire to keep your liquidity accessible.
-This settles all VTXOs (including recoverable ones) back to your wallet with a fresh expiration time.
+Renew VTXOs before they expire to retain unilateral control of funds.
+This settles expiring and recoverable VTXOs back to your wallet, refreshing their expiration time.

 ```typescript
 // Renew all VTXOs to prevent expiration